andreabertolini1995/push_swap/README.md

 ## Run the code

-To run the algorithm, it is first need to clone the repository and then to execute the Makefile.
+To run the algorithm, it is first needed to clone the repository, move to its directory and then execute the Makefile.
 ```
 git clone https://github.com/andreabertolini1995/push_swap.git
 cd push_swap